analogdevicesinc/libsmu/README.md

 installed to is in the sourced files for /etc/ld.so.conf before running ldconfig.

-In addition, a udev rules file is installed to give regular users access to devices supported by libsmu.
+In addition, the udev rules file (53-adi-m1k-usb.rules) is installed (by default to /etc/udev/rules.d) to give regular users access to devices supported by libsmu.
 Udev has to be forced to reload its rules files in order to use the new file without rebooting the system.

 Reload udev rules files:
 ```